 If you provide Horse Drawn Vehicle Ride Services [HDV Rides] to the public, you have a liability exposure that is not easily and well-insured by many insurance companies.
 If you are paid or compensated in some way for these services, you have a commercial venture that is not insured under a Homeowner’s or Farm Owner’s policy.
 Horse Drawn Vehicle Ride Services range from providing wedding rides for the bride and groom on their wedding day, to giving rides to up to 16 people at a time on a wagon or trolley at large events, like fairs and festivals, and to the general public on city streets and in parks.
-Hay rides are popular in the fall and sleigh and sled rides are often done in ski resort areas, and at Thanksgiving and Christmas events.
+Hayrides are popular in the fall and sleigh and sled rides are often done in ski resort areas, and at Thanksgiving and Christmas events.

 As an operator, you worry that you may be sued or otherwise have a claim made against you for bodily injury or property damage by a passenger, guest, or someone else who comes in contact with your horses and vehicles.
 If sued, you will need to hire a lawyer to defend you and you wonder how you would go about doing this.
 If found negligent or responsible, you would likely have to pay for either a court-ordered or agreed-upon settlement to the injured party.
 Fortunately, much concern can be relieved when you buy a Commercial General Liability Policy [GL] to insure Horse Drawn Vehicle Ride activities.

-Commercial General Liability Insurance protects you from financial loss should a passenger, guest, or someone else become injured [Bodily Injury] or their property is damaged [Property Damage] in relation to your business, and they make a claim or file a law suit against you for damages.
+Commercial General Liability Insurance protects you from financial loss should a passenger, guest, or someone else become injured [Bodily Injury] or their property is damaged [Property Damage] in relation to your business, and they make a claim or file a lawsuit against you for damages.

-Horse activities are reasonably safe compared to many other activities people participate in.
-Accidents do happen even with well trained horses.
-And some horse-human accidents are serious.
-Even with the best of intentions and management practices anyone can have a claim made against them and be sued.
-But, horse vehicle incidents are high risk in nature.
-Most horse related accidents take place in familiar, constricted areas and locations with few people around, and involve only one or two people.
 HDV Rides, on the other hand, often operate in crowded, open, unfamiliar environments where there is more stimulation to scare a horse.
 There is greater potential for more people and personal property to be injured and damaged because of passenger load and the fact that there are more people around in open areas.
 These factors are what categorizes the HDV Ride exposure as High Risk.

 The General Liability Policy includes specified maximum limits or amounts of liability insurance for:

-Medical Expense: Pays for low cost medical expense with no questions asked about your liability or responsibility in the matter.
+Medical Expense: Pays for low-cost medical expense with no questions asked about your liability or responsibility in the matter.

 Legal Defense Costs: Today court costs and hiring of a lawyer can quickly mount to $50,000 or more, an expense you do not want to come out of your pocket if you are sued and have to hire a lawyer.
 If sued in relation to this activity, the policy provides legal defense whether the case has merit or not.